 Our Montessori First Great Lesson materials and follow-up works include the Life Cycle of a Star, Stellar Nucleosynthesis, and an exploration of the elements in the periodic table.

 I must say I'm really happy with how these materials have taken these abstract concepts and made them concrete.
 Both of our older kids have come back to these materials several times since they were introduced and we've enjoyed seeing them develop an understanding of the underlying concepts.

 My husband told me that our daughter informed him in the car the other day that his water is made up of hydrogen and oxygen, and that hydrogen came first.

 Star Life Cycle and Stellar Nucleosynthesis

 The first time I introduced the cards, we focused on just the Life Cycle of the Star.
-Later, I added the cards for production of the elements during the cycle.
+Later, I added the cards for the production of the elements during the cycle.
 Using suggestions from the Children of the Universe paid off.
-By the time our oldest got to this point in her studies, she already knew that stars like our sun can’t complete the cycle of larger stars.
+By the time our oldest got to this point in her studies, she already knew that stars like our sun can't complete the cycle of larger stars.
 Therefore, the puzzle made sense to her.